Janeweightman/Credit-card-churn-analysis/README.md

 Pandas, Numpy, Plotly, Seabon and Matplotlib
 # Credits
 * The Code Institute Learning Management System modules on pandas and data visualisations with Matplotlib,Seaborn and Plotly
-* Microsoft Copilot integrated into VS code.
+* Microsoft Copilot integrated into VS code was used to help with code generation and debugging.
-* Techniques taught directly from John Rearden from Code institute
+* Users Daniel and Alvaro Fuentes on [Stack Overflow](https://stackoverflow.com/questions/21572870/percent-label-position-in-pie-chart) regarding percentage markers in Matplotlib pie charts
-* Users Daniel and Alvaro Fuentes on Stack Overflow regarding percentage markers in Matplotlib pie charts https://stackoverflow.com/questions/21572870/percent-label-position-in-pie-chart
+* [Markdown guide](https://www.markdownguide.org/cheat-sheet/) was used to format the README.md and markdown cells in the Jupyter notebooks
 # Media
 Header image for this document was made using Canva
 # Acknowledgements
-Special thanks to my tutors Emma, Mark, John and Niel from the Code Institute!
+Special thanks to my tutors Emma, Mark, John and Niel from the Code Institute for all their help on the course!